szabyg/annotate.js/README.md

 * Backbone.js
 * a wysiwyg-editor with save() (here: [hallo editor](https://github.com/bergie/hallo))
 * VIE, VIE^2 (optional)

+## Development guide
+The widget development is done in [CoffeeScript](http://jashkenas.github.com/coffee-script/).
+Use the following command to automatically compile the script in the background whenever it's edited:

+    $ coffee -c -w -o lib src/*.coffee

 ## Apache ProxyPass settings
 In order to use annotate.js on a different site other than where your stanbol instance is running you'll need a proxy for avoiding [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting).
 One way of doing this is to set up your server to redirect requests e.g. going to `http://yoursite.com/stanbol/abc` to `http://stanbolsite.com:8080/abc`.
 On an apache server this could be done with the following configuration snippet put e.g. in `/etc/apache2/conf.d/stanbol`.
 (You'll also have to enable apache proxy modules)